pierre-bourguet/3-tag-rna-seq/README.md

 This pipeline is meant to analyze short-read transcriptome libraries built with a custom protocol established by Yoav Voichek and Pieter Clauw in the Nordborg lab.
 In short, messenger RNAs are reverse-transcribed using a oligo d(T) primer, RNA:cDNA duplexes are cleaved by Tn5, PCR amplifies the 3' ends of transcripts and adds Illumina adapters for sequencing.
 Further details of the library construction protocol can be found here:

+The pipeline does the following:
+- trim adapters, polyA, low quality base calls
+- collapses duplicates based on UMIs (no UMI mismatch allowed, 2 transcript mismatches allowed)
+- randomly subsample to a given number of reads (default: 10 millions)
+- map with STAR
+- output stranded and unstranded bigwig files
+- quantify sense and antisense reads with Salmon in alignment-mode
+- generate plots to inspect quality metrics: multiplexing, trimming, duplicates, multiQC, sample to sample correlation
+- analyze relative to a control condition with DESeq2, producing tables of differentially expressed genes, heatmaps, barplots, PCA

 # Usage
 ## Mapping
 - Prepare a sample_list file.
 Examples in: